airsplay/lxmert/README.md

 wget http://nlp.cs.unc.edu/data/model_LXRT.pth -P snap/pretrained
 ```

-If the downloading speed is limited, our pre-trained model could also be downloaded from [other sources](#alternative-data-download-links),
+If the downloading speed is slow, the pre-trained model could also be downloaded from [other sources](#alternative-data-download-links),
-and please put it with path `snap/pretrained/model_LXRT.pth`.
+and please place it at `snap/pretrained/model_LXRT.pth`.

-We also provide the instructions to pre-train the model as described in [Sec pre-training](#pre-training).
+We also provide the instructions to pre-train the model in [pre-training](#pre-training).
 It needs 4 GPUs and takes around a week.